qubard/mcidle-python/README.md

 # Example Usage

-Run `python run.py username=example@example.com --password=pw123 --ip=2b2t.org` to start a connection to `2b2t.org:25565` and start up mcidle on `localhost:1337`.
+Run `python mcidle.py username=example@example.com --password=pw123 --ip=2b2t.org` to start a connection to `2b2t.org:25565` and start up mcidle on `localhost:1337`.

 Connect to `localhost:1337` to be proxied through to the destination server `2b2t.org`.
+You can change the port from `1337` by changing the `dport` flag.

-Run `python run.py --help` for additional instructions on how to use the command-line utility.
+Run `python mcidle.py --help` for additional instructions on how to use the command-line utility.

 ```
-usage: run.py [-h] [--ip IP] [--port PORT] [--protocol PROTOCOL]
+usage: mcidle.py [-h] [--ip IP] [--port PORT] [--protocol PROTOCOL]
                [--username USERNAME] [--password PASSWORD] [--dstport DSTPORT]

 optional arguments: